Jenelle Evans Throws A Tantrum About Filming ‘Teen Mom 2’ With Mom Barbara Evans

 A post shared by Jenelle Evans (@j_evans1219) on

 Last night, Jenelle Evans threw a fit about filming with Barbara Evans.
-This all started over a misunderstanding during a phone call about when and where to pick up Jace, and it escalated very quickly.
-Evans has been trying to prove she is a fit parent for Jace, and in the middle of trying to showcase her changes, she lost it on her mom while the Teen Mom 2 cameras were rolling.

-Taking responsibility for her part in the breakdown of the mother-daughter relationship is not something she is willing to do.
+This all started over a misunderstanding during a phone call about when and where to pick up Jace and it escalated very quickly.
+Evans has been trying to prove she is a fit parent for Jace to live with and in the middle of trying to showcase her changes, she lost it on her mom while the Teen Mom 2 cameras were rolling.
+Taking responsibility for her part in the breakdown of the mother and daughter relationship is not something she is willing to do.
 According to the Hollywood Gossip, Jenelle Evans still blames Barbara and mentioned something about the texts between the two of them being evidence of how mean her mom is to her.

 If you guys only saw the texts messages between my mother and I. Shows a lot of truth to why I freak out on her so suddenly. #TeenMom2